What Does IPC Stand For? The Definition And More

 What is IPT?

-IPT is a short-term therapy, usually lasting a few months, and has shown to be effective in treating depression addiction, eating disorders, and bipolar disorder, among others.
-Clients are always welcome to come back for a follow up session, but most the work is done in a few months.
+IPT is used for psychological and mental health assessments and mental health therapy and care over a sustained period.
+It is considered to be a short-term therapy, usually lasting a few months, and has shown to be effective in treating depression addiction, eating disorders, and bipolar disorder, among others.
+Clients are always welcome to come back for a follow-up session, but most of the work is done in a few months.

 What is IPC?

-IPC, or Interpersonal Counseling, is a derivative of IPT, and is briefer and more structured than IPT.
+IPC, or Interpersonal Counseling, is a derivative of IPT and can be considered to be briefer yet more structured than IPT.
 What sets it apart is that it is designed to be used in non-clinical settings.
-According to an article published in the American Journal of Psychotherapy, IPC is specifically designed to be used in primary care settings in accordance with the Affordable Care Act.
+According to an article published in the American Journal of Psychotherapy, IPC is specifically designed to be used in primary care settings by the Affordable Care Act.
 The fact that IPC is evidence-based and more accessible than traditional mental health treatment means that it aligns with the goals of the Affordable Care Act.

 Unlike IPT, however, IPC is used exclusively to help depressed patients.
 The steps in IPC include identifying depressive symptoms, identifying social or interpersonal triggers for the depression, and identifying the client's resources and mechanism for coping with the problems.

 IPC is not limited to mental health professionals.
 Across the globe, psychiatrists, psychologists, nurses, social works, and mental health professionals have all received training in IPC.
-With more providers receiving training in IPC, the door is open for full outpatient mental health treatment - an option that the current healthcare system desperately needs.
+With more providers receiving training in IPC, the door is open for full outpatient mental health treatment - an option that current healthcare systems desperately need.

 Getting the Help You Need